List on Bids44 →

 Common Scams to Watch For (India 2026)

-Fake Service Records: Sellers forge service stamps or create fabricated digital records to show a clean history.
-Always call the authorized service centre directly with the car’s VIN to verify the entire service history.
-Any gaps or inconsistencies are major red flags.
+Fake Service Records.
+Sellers might forge service stamps or create fake digital records to inflate the car’s value or hide maintenance gaps.
+Always call the nearest Mahindra authorized service center with the car’s VIN (Vehicle Identification Number) and verify the entire service history directly with them.

-Pending Loan / Hypothecation on RC: The seller might not have cleared the existing loan on the car, meaning the bank still has a lien (hypothecation) on it.
-Always verify the RC card clearly states “No Hypothecation” before making any payment.
-You can also check the status on the Parivahan app.
-If a loan is pending, ensure the seller provides a No Objection Certificate (NOC) from the bank after clearing it, and the hypothecation is removed from the RC.
+Pending Loan / Hypothecation on RC.
+The seller might not have fully cleared their loan on the car, meaning the bank still has a lien (hypothecation) on the RC.
+Always verify the RC book and Parivahan app show “No Hypothecation” before making any payment.
+Insist on getting the bank’s NOC (No Objection Certificate) if there was a loan.

 Seller’s Guide — How to Maximize Your Mahindra XUV400 EV Resale

 Get a Fresh Service Done.
-A recent service stamp in the booklet, especially one that includes a battery health check, adds significant credibility and can boost your asking price by ₹15,000-₹25,000.
-It shows you’ve maintained the vehicle well.
+A recent service stamp in the booklet from an authorized Mahindra service center adds significant trust and can increase your asking price by ₹20,000-₹30,000.
+It shows the car is well-maintained and ready to go.

 Check and Top Up All Fluids.
-Ensure brake fluid, coolant, and washer fluid levels are correct.
-These small details show attention to maintenance.
+Ensure the brake fluid, coolant (for battery/motor cooling), and washer fluid are at optimal levels.
+Also, check tyre pressures.
+These small details show attention to care.

 Final Verdict — Should You Buy or Sell in 2026?